leonardoraele/extra-iterator/README.md

 # extra-iterator

-> ⚠ Still a work in progress; not ready for production — tests are missing and the documentation is lacking.
+> ⚠ Documentation is still a TODO

 ## Install